-- 7.1 Public Interest Disclosure Act (1998) provides protection for staff who make a whistleblowing claim to a prescribed person whether or not they have raised the matter within their own organisation. - 7.2 The SHR's Regulatory Standard 5.6 requires that RSLs ensure that their whistleblowing policy also makes it clear that staff and governing body members can appropriately report concerns such as fraud, corruption or other wrongdoing they have about e.g. fraud, corruption or other wrongdoing and that they should not suffer any detriment for doing so.
+- 7.1 Public Interest Disclosure Act (1998) provides protection for staff who make a whistleblowing claim to a prescribed person whether or not they have raised the matter within their own organisation. - 7.2 The SHR's Regulatory Standard 5.6, and Regulatory Requirement WB1 requires that RSLs ensure that their whistleblowing policy also makes it clear that staff and governing body members can appropriately report concerns such as fraud, corruption or other wrongdoing they have about e.g. fraud, corruption or other wrongdoing and that they should not suffer any detriment for doing so. - 7.3 Governing Body members are not covered by the Public Interest Disclosure Act 1998, but the SHR will handle concerns raised by Governing Body members in the same way as qualifying disclosures by staff.